How to visit Madrid and enjoy like locals

 LOVE FOOTBALL WITH PASSION!

 Football, (futbol) as in soccer that is.
 No hand touching here, unless you want to get called for a foul!
 Pick your team and love them to death.
-Your big teams are Real Madrid or Atletico Madrid.
+Your big name teams in Madrid are Real Madrid or Atletico Madrid.
 Be prepared to talk endlessly about them too.
 We struck up a lot of conversations on the buses just by asking what team people supported.
 It was a great way to meet people and others usually joined in, one even got off the bus with us at the stop on the day we visited the stadium to make sure we found it okay, even though it wasn’t his team.
 Real Madrid has it’s own stop on the train by the way called the Santiago Bernabeu.

 Here’s his little video of the stadium if you’re interested.
+In our house, football is a religion (Italian Serie A) as it is for Madrid locals

-HAVE A BIT OF CULTURE:
+HAVE A BIT OF CULTURE: Visit Madrid Museums

-SHARE YOUR LOVELY CITY:
+SHARE YOUR LOVELY CITY OF MADRID:

+Bad things can happen on your holiday.
 Protect your trip with the best travel insurance.

 Related Reading: 24 hrs in Madrid